Start9Labs/ride-the-lightning-startos/README.md

 ## Build environment

-Before building the lnbits package, your build environment must be setup for building StartOS services.
+Before building the Ride The Lightning package, your build environment must be setup for building StartOS services.
 Instructions for setting up the proper build environment can be found in the [Developer Docs](https://docs.start9.com/latest/developer-docs/packaging).

 ## Cloning